intoc/csm/readme.md

 your default image viewer.

 ## Making the Contact Sheet from the GUI
-When you’re happy with your settings and the files, click Run in the main UI, select `Tools -> Draw Sheet`, or hit F5.
+When you’re happy with your settings and the files, click `Run`, select `Tools -> Draw Sheet`, or hit F5.
 The `Width` and `Height` columns will be updated with the new thumbnail sizes, and the drawing progress will be shown in the status bar.
 Once completed, the directory containing your contact sheet will be opened in Explorer.
 The program will remain open until you close it (unless otherwise specified), so you can run again